 The documentation provides guidelines for developing your own Docker containers that can be used with Toil and dockerCall.
 In order for a container to be compatible with dockerCall, it must have an ENTRYPOINT set to a wrapper script, as described in cgl-docker-lib containerization standards.
-Alternately, the entrypoint to the container can be set using the docker option -entrypoint.
-The container should be runnable directly with Docker as:
+This can be set by passing in the optional keyword argument, 'entrypoint'.
+Example: